Factoshi/factoidd/README.md

 Create a config file and place it in the config directory.
 An example config is already in place, or you can view it [here](config/config.yaml.example).

-Next, install the project dependencies and build from the source code.
+Next, install the project dependencies and build from the source code:

 ```
 npm install --production